arun-guruswamy/workout-networking/intellij/doc/use-cases/filter.md

 List of workouts presented that match User's interest

 ## Main Success Scenario
-### 1. Click search bar to enter workout interest
+### 1. Click on filter button to access filter options
-### 2. System presents workouts that best match keywords used
+### 2. Select preferences and click set to see workouts that match interest
-### 3. Generates a list based on access-content use case.
+### 3. Remove filters by clicking the remove filter button

 ## Extensions:
-### 1a.
-If nothing is related to search, nothing shows up and user is prompted to search again
+### 2a.
+If no workouts match filters, take user back to initial list

 ## Special Requirements